 Able Seaman Aleksander Szypko was one of the people who trained there and served in the Polish Navy during WW2 with distinction.
 He is posing here in a field on the grounds of the Polish Naval Training Camp at Okehampton around October 1946 following his demobilisation.
 Oaklands House can be seen in the distance.

-Below is an Historic England map below shows a rare aerial view of the ORP Bałtyk Polish Naval Camp from the 1940s and a Google map showing the present Okehampton Rugby Ground and the surrounding area where the ORP Bałtyk was located, with the superimposed image of the above Historic England map to enable comparison of the two areas.
+Below, on the left is an Historic England aerial view of the northern half of the ORP Bałtyk Polish Naval Camp from the 1940s.
+On the right, the Google map showing the present Okehampton Rugby Ground and the surrounding area where the ORP Bałtyk was located, with the superimposed image of the Historic England arial view, to enable comparison of the two areas.

 The Rugby Ground (marked with a red marker), was the site of the main parade area for the camp.
 Photographs from the time indicate that the area was used not only for parades and drills but for other gatherings such as open-air masses.
 Army Nissen huts and other buildings marking the living quarters stretched in all directions from the central parade area.